Leon C. Collins

 Leon C. Collins is a media executive, media educator, producer/director, script writer, and photographic artist.
-Collins is recognized as one of the first prominent African-American public television management pioneers in the United States.

 Biography

 Leon Collins was born in Washington, DC, on May 20, 1949.
 He received his Master of Arts degree from Antioch College in 1976.
 His Masters thesis was entitled “Black perspectives – Inner reality of visual thinking”.
-The research problem contained in the thesis examined imagery as cognition (a strategy for acquiring awareness and understanding of the phenomena of reality) and media as an educational instrument.

-As part of the television generation, Leon was intrigued by the potential power and influence of film and television, with the perception and long range vision of a black owned, black-run TV station.
 In 1969, Collins was selected to become an intern at WETA-TV PBS in Washington, DC, during his junior year at Howard University, majoring in cinematography and television production.
 Leon, eventually became president of the National Association of Blacks in Public Broadcasting while working at the University of Houston.

 For over three decades, Collins has held a variety of leadership and consulting positions, domestically and internationally with non governmental organizations, public broadcasting, and commercial broadcasting and community radio stations.
 These positions involved working with the following institutions: Executive Producer, iMichigan Productions; Director, Education and Leadership Programs, The Phelps Stokes Fund; Member PBS Board of Directors; General Manager, University of Michigan Public Broadcasting TV 28 PBS; Consultant, KQED TV PBS; Executive Director of Broadcasting, University of Houston PBS; Vice President, General Manager WPFW FM radio in Washington, DC; Production Consultant, WLII TV Lorimar Telepictures in Puerto Rico; and Station Manager WTJX TV PBS in the US Virgin Islands.

-A recent leadership position was with The Phelps Stokes Fund, which is North America's oldest continuously operating foundation dedicated to Education for Human Development in Africa, the African Diaspora in the Americas, indigenous communities in the Americas and other underserved and marginalized populations.
-Leon's major assignment with the Fund included working with board members, elected officials, members of the United States Congress, faith based organizations, members of the press, consultants, graphic artists, IT web designers and other stakeholders.
+A recent leadership position was with The Phelps Stokes Fund, which is North America's oldest continuously operating foundation dedicated to Education for Human Development in Africa, the African Diaspora in the Americas, and indigenous communities in the Americas.
+Leon's assignment with the Fund included working with board members, elected officials, members of the United States Congress, faith based organizations, members of the press, consultants, graphic artists, IT web designers and other stakeholders.
 His portfolio included five programs, which required working with domestic foundations, individual donors for educational programs, and the United States Agency for International Development and its contractors.
-The highlight of this assignment was working with seven community radio organizations in Liberia, West Africa, consisting of one hundred women and girls.
 A training program was developed and implemented for producing radio programs, which were broadcast to community radio stations and the United Nations Mission in Liberia Radio (UNMIL) that reached over three million people.
 The produced community radio programs focused on media literacy, gender issues, health, HIV/AIDS, malaria, and overall empowerment of women, girls and children in Liberia, West Africa.